 Preparing wood panels and canvases for painting

-As an artist who has undergone a gradual evolution, I have developed a distinctive approach to preparing a new painting surface for canvas.
 My preferred material for painting is 5mm thick plywood.
+As an artist who has undergone a gradual evolution, I have developed a distinctive approach to preparing unfinished plywood into canvases.
 Occasionally, I also paint on traditional stretched canvas.
-In the preparation stage, I treat both painting surfaces identically.
-Prioritizing a smooth surface enables me the utmost flexibility in composing a new piece.
-I refrain from employing underpainting techniques, as I prefer to start a new piece of work with a blank canvas.
+Treating both painting surfaces identical in the preparation stage, I prioritize a smooth surface which enables me the utmost flexibility in composing a new piece.
+I refrain from employing underpainting and staining techniques, as I generally prefer to start a new piece of work with a blank canvas.

-By preparing my canvases uniformly, I reduce their absorbency, enhance paint adhesion, and protect them against natural deterioration.
+By preparing my painting surfaces uniformly, I reduce absorbency, enhance paint adhesion, and protect them against natural deterioration.
 Applying a primer provides a uniform surface, facilitating smoother brushstrokes and minimizing paint consumption.

 I utilize a standard acrylic gesso for priming my painting surface.
-Typically, I discover that three coats of gesso yield the desired surface.
+Using a wide synthetic bristle brush or a paint roller I lay down a thin coat of gesso aiming for an even layer across the surface.
+Then, using a 22” drywall squeegee, I smooth out the layer of gesso.
+Typically, I find that three coats of gesso yield the desired results.
 A coat of acrylic gesso dries relatively swiftly, usually within an hour or two.
 I frequently prime ten or more canvases simultaneously and allow them to dry overnight.
+The next coats of primer go on the same way and the process gets repeated until I am satisfied with the results.

-Complementing this process with a final coat of varnish after the painting is fully completed and dry, this method enables the creation of a comprehensive and professional product that meets archival standards.
+Complementing this process with a final coat of varnish, after the painting is fully completed and dry, enables the creation of a comprehensive and professional product that meets archival standards.

 Jenifer Follman